Philippine Trademarks: Benefits, Rights, Registration and Maintenance

 The Philippine Bureau of Trademarks examiner will go over your application.

-You will receive an email that will require you to proceed with the next step.
+You will receive an email that will require you to proceed with the next step of your Philippine trademark application.

-IPOPHL will publish your application with their bulletin and will wait if there is opposition within thirty days of its publication.
+IPOPHL will publish your application with their bulletin and will wait to see if there is opposition within thirty days of its publication.

-If with opposition, the application will be handled Bureau of Legal Affairs.
+If there is opposition, the application will be handled by the Bureau of Legal Affairs.

-If your application is allowed, you may proceed with the next step.
+If your application is allowed, you may proceed with the next step of your Philippine trademark application.

 If denied, you need to register again with a mark that should be registerable and not yet registered with the IPOPHL.